Commercial activities on Council roads

 Regulated activities on Council roads include:

-- busking (whether or not with the use of amplification equipment)
+- busking (with or without the use of amplification equipment)

 - conducting a promotional activity on a road or colonnade

-- displaying or storing articles or vehicles on a road or colonnade
+- displaying or storing articles (e.g. boats) or vehicles on a road or colonnade

-- installing or operating a vending machine on a road
+- installing or operating a vending machine on a roadside

-- setting up a free newspaper dispensing machine in or on any road
+- setting up a free newspaper dispensing machine in or on any roadside

 - setting up or using in or on any road any stall, booth, stand, tables or chairs or both or standing vehicle for a purpose of or connected with the carrying on of any commercial or promotional activity.